Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 The numbers

-In JavaScript, numbers are used to represent numerical values.
+In JavaScript, numbers are used to represent numeric values.
 They can be integers or decimals.
-For example, numbers can be integers or decimals, var numberInteger = 10;
+For example, var numberInteger = 10;

 or var decimalnumber = 3.14;